 How do you use watercolour paints?

-There are many different and popular ways to paint with watercolours, but there are very few wrong ways.
+There are many different and popular ways to use watercolour paints, but there are very few wrong ways.
 The basic method of painting with watercolours is simply working with your paint, water, and a variety of brushes to create your desired effects.
-Despite the many different techniques and approaches for working with watercolours, the actual approach used by artists vary only slightly.
+Despite the many different techniques and approaches for working with watercolours, the actual approach used by artists vary only slightly between beginner painters and professional artists.
 This approach to working with watercolours consists of perhaps a variation of a very basic principle outlined below.

 There are many different methods and ways to experiment with watercolour paints.
 To find out more, read our blog for 5 watercolour painting techniques to try.

 The best medium for using watercolour paints is traditionally watercolour paper.
 Watercolour paper, such as this Professional Watercolour Block, strikes the perfect balance of being absorbent of watercolour pigments while also providing the stability that this water-dependent medium requires.
 There are several different weights, sizes, and types of watercolour paper and pads, so this is a personal choice for you to make depending on your art style, experience, and budget.